 NEVER take your own medications while you are in the hospital, unless you are requested to do so by your nurse.
+You should have NO medications by the bedside.
 Please bring a current list of your medications (Appendix 3) so that we can have them ordered for you by your doctors.